kahnvex/slugnet/docs-src/index.rst

 rectified linear unit, or ReLU for short.

-Upon completion of the feedforward operation, the prediction :math:`\hat{y}` is ouput from the final layer.
+Upon completion of the feedforward operation, the prediction :math:`\hat{y}` is output from the final layer.

 Slugnet represents a neural network as a :code:`Model`.
 You can run a neural network in feedforward mode by calling :code:`model.transform(X)`